arashn/obdii-reader/README.md

 [checksum]
 ```

-The first 3 bytes are in the header part, the next `cmdlen` bytes are in the data part, and the last byte is the checksum part.
-Checksum is the sum of the bytes in the header and data parts. `cmdlen` is the number of bytes needed for the request.
+The first 3 bytes are in the header part, the next `cmdlen` bytes are in the data part, and the last byte is the checksum part. `checksum` is the sum of the bytes in the header and data parts. `cmdlen` is the number of bytes needed for the request.
 All Service 1 requests use 2 bytes for the request, so `cmdlen` will be 2.
-For ISO 9141-2 the destination byte is 0x6A, and the source byte is 0xF1.
+For ISO 9141-2 the `destination` byte is 0x6A, and the `source` byte is 0xF1.

 For a successful response, the response data format for ISO 9141-2 is as follows: